PentheusLennuye/fpsupport/docs/index.md

 This project offers Python functional programming helpers not covered by the official Python function programming tools.

-There are, of course, many many quality Python projects doing the same thing.
+There are, of course, many quality Python projects doing the same thing.
 I encourage Python developers to explore them and see if they suit their needs.

-!!! note
+!!! note ""
     This is my FP library.
 There are many like it, but this one is mine...

 ## Installation